-Reading time: 8 minutes
+Reading time: 9 minutes

 There are a number of methods available to a trader when forecasting the Forex market.
-Each system is used to gain an understanding of how Forex works and how various fluctuations in the market can affect traders and consequently currency rates.
-Technical and fundamental analysis are the most commonly used methods used by professional traders.
+Each system is used to gain an understanding of how Forex works, and how various fluctuations in the market can affect traders, and consequently currency rates.
+Technical analysis and fundamental analysis are the most commonly used methods used by professional traders.

-There are three basic principles which are applied to make projections.
-These principles are based on activity in the FX market in relation to current events, trends in movements in prices and past Forex history.
-At the time of each market action, almost everything important from supply and demand, current politics and the current state of market in question is taken into consideration.
+There are three basic principles which are applied in order to make projections.
+These principles are based on the activity in the FX market in relation to current events, trends in the movements within prices, and past Forex history.
+At the time of each market action, almost everything important from supply and demand, current politics, and the current state of the market in question is taken into consideration.
 It is widely believed that Forex prices are a direct reflection of events currently taking place in the world.

-The second method of FX forecasting is fundamental analysis, which is used by experienced traders as well as brokers to forecast trends in Forex.
+The second method of FX forecasting is fundamental analysis, which is used by experienced traders as well as brokers, to forecast trends in Forex.
 This type of analysis is also used to predict the future of price movements formed on events that have not occurred yet.
-This may range from political to geopolitical changes, environmental factors and even natural disasters.
+This may range from political to geopolitical changes, environmental factors, and even natural disasters.

 As you can see, for those who are involved in Forex trading, a basic comprehension of how the system works is crucial.
-Understanding the methods which allow traders to make Forex forecasts and trading signals may help traders be more successful in their trading.
+Understanding the methods which allow traders to make Forex forecasts and trading signals may help traders to be more successful in their trading.
 Professional traders and brokers can utilise both technical and fundamental analysis when they have to make definitive decisions about the Forex market.

 We would like to show you how you can forecast the Forex market by exemplifying Forex forecasting methods.
 It is quite a challenging task to generate a forecast of good quality, but we will describe four methods of doing so based on a level of high proficiency.

 This method is perhaps the most popular one due to its inclusion in economic textbooks.
 The PPP forecasting technique is rooted in the theoretical 'Law of One Price', which in fact states that identical goods in various countries should have identical prices.
-That also implies that there should not be any arbitrage opportunity for someone to buy something cheap in one country and sell it in another in order to gain profit.
-Based on this principle, the PPP approach of forecasting Forex predicts that the exchange rate will change to counteract changes in prices due to inflation.
-For instance, let us suppose that prices in the US are anticipated to increase by 4% over the next year, whilst prices in Canada are expected to rise by only 2%.
-Thus, the inflation difference between these two countries is 2%.
-In turn, this suggests that prices in the US are anticipated to rise faster in comparison to prices in Canada.
-Hence, the PPP method would actually forecast that USD would have to depreciate by nearly 2% to keep prices between both countries in relative equality.
-If we compare this approach to PPP, relative economic strength does not forecast the actual position of the exchange rate, but instead gives a general sense of the currency's behaviour (appreciate or depreciate) and the overall feel for the movement's strength.
+That also implies that there should not be any arbitrage opportunities for someone to buy something cheap in one country, and then sell it in another in order to gain profit.

+High interest rates will undoubtedly attract investors looking for the highest yield on their investments, causing demand for the currency to increase.
+On the other hand, low interest rates may result in investors avoiding investing in a country, or alternatively borrowing the currency of the country with low interest rates, to fund other investments.
+If we compare this approach to PPP, relative economic strength does not forecast the actual position of the exchange rate, but instead, provides a general sense of the currency's behaviour (appreciate or depreciate), and the overall feel for the movement's strength.

-The next method of currency market forecasts involves gathering factors that you anticipate to affect the movement of a particular currency and creating a model that relates those factors to the exchange rate.
+The next method of currency market forecasts involves gathering factors that you anticipate to affect the movement of a particular currency, and then creating a model that relates those factors to the exchange rate.
 The factors applied in econometric models are usually based on economic theory, however, any variable can be added if it is thought to considerably influence the exchange rate.

 The last method we will present to you is the time series model.
-This approach is entirely technical in nature and is not formed on any economic theory.
+This approach is entirely technical in nature, and is not formed on any economic theory.
 One of the time series sub-approaches is the autoregressive moving average process.
 The reason for utilising this method is based on the idea of using past behaviour data and price patterns to predict future price behaviour.